skadauke/rwb-train/README.md

   - Course materials are automatically placed inside the home directory of each user.
 To save space, only `exercises` and `solutions` folders are copied.
 - Optionally, installs a list of additional R packages.
   - GitHub R packages are supported.
-- Automatically activates and deactivates the supplied RStudio Server Pro license when the docker container is started or stopped.
+- Automatically activates and deactivates the supplied RStudio Workbench license when the docker container is started or stopped.

 ## Example use